andreypetrov/MateNode/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with at localhost:3000
-npm run dev
+npm start